Vayarin Alternatives for ADHD Management

 Vayarin alternative product supplements on a table

-We have received multiple questions about the discontinued products Vayarin® and Vayarin Plus®, prescription medical foods for children with Attention Deficit Hyperactivity Disorder (ADHD), and how they compare to popular and affordable alternatives like over-the-counter supplements, such as our Cooper Complete® Advanced Omega-3.
+We have received multiple questions about the discontinued products Vayarin and Vayarin Plus, prescription medical foods for children with Attention Deficit Hyperactivity Disorder (ADHD), and how they compare to popular and affordable alternatives, such as over-the-counter supplements like our Cooper Complete Advanced Omega-3 supplements.

 Vayarin Prescription Medical Food